N815 highway

 National Route 815 (N815) is a national secondary route that forms part of the Philippine highway network, connecting the city of Cebu and the municipality of Balamban.
-There are four components of the route, namely: Juan Luna Avenue, Pope John Paul II Avenue, Salinas Drive, Veterans Drive and the Cebu–Balamban Transcentral Highway.

 Route description

+8th Street

+National Route 815 starts as a divided highway named 8th Street.
+The road becomes one before passing the San Jose Dela Montaña Bridge.
+This section ends in its intersection with Cebu North Road (N8).

+Juan Luna Avenue

-N815 begins as Juan Luna Avenue from a junction with Sergio Osmeña Avenue (N840) in the North Reclamation Area within Mabolo.
+Route 815 becomes Juan Luna Avenue from a junction with Sergio Osmeña Avenue (N840) in the North Reclamation Area within Mabolo.

+Pope John Paul II Avenue

 The route continues as Pope John Paul II Avenue after crossing M.J.
 Cuenco Avenue/Cebu North Road (N8).
 It continues as Salinas Drive after passing underneath the Archbishop Reyes–M. Cuenco flyover through the Lahug-Kasambagan border.

 N815 passes a junction with Wilson Street, which is used to access the partially-restricted Lower Torralba Street inside of Camp Lapu-Lapu, the regional military headquarters.

+Veterans Drive

 The route continues as Veterans Drive after a three-way intersection with Salinas Drive and Gorordo Avenue.

+Cebu-Balamban Transcentral Highway

 It traverses the Central Cebu Protected Landscape and continues as the Cebu-Balamban Transcentral Highway once it leaves the boundary limits of Cebu City, entering Balamban.
 It terminates within the Balamban municipality proper at a junction with Toledo–Tabuelan–San Remigio Road (N820).

 Hazards

-This road has many turns and is very prone to accidents.
+The Cebu–Balamban Transcentral Highway portion of the route is notorious for having many turns and being very prone to accidents.
 It is also notorious for landslides that often happen during or after heavy downpours.
 One of the landslides left 11 vehicles damaged in 2017.
 The road has numerous stretches of ascending and descending portions.
 A bus fell off a 30 m ravine after a sharp turn; the accident killed 21 foreign medical students.